 Minimum Dwelling Size on a PER PERSON Basis: Perhaps we can petition local counties to add into their current zoning codes and restrictions the ability to live in “small dwellings” between 100 to 500 square feet and or create a 100 square foot rule.
 For example, if you have 4 people in your family you will need a minimum of 100 square feet per person. meaning your dwelling would be required to be 400 square feet in size.
 That’s fair for everyone.

-Allow Smaller Minimum Lot Sizes in Rural Areas: (Note: some counties already allow this) Change the ordinances in counties which restrict smaller lots, to allow the ability to split a larger property into smaller 1/2 to 1 acre parcels without having to submit and application for a subdivision, put in roads or sewer.
+Allow Smaller Minimum Lot Sizes in Rural Areas: (Note: some counties already allow this) Change the ordinances in counties that restrict smaller lots, to allow the ability to split a larger property into smaller 1/2 to 1-acre parcels without having to submit an application for a subdivision or put in roads or sewer.